Khoubaib-Boughalmi/inception-42/README.md

 ## What is a Docker Image?

-A Docker image is a stand-alone executable package that contains all the necessary dependencies (code, packages, runtime, system tools, etc.) to create a Docker container—an isolated, portable environment that can run applications consistently across different environments.
+- A Docker image is a stand-alone executable package that contains all the necessary dependencies (code, packages, runtime, system tools, etc.) to create
+- A Docker container is an isolated, portable environment that can run applications consistently across different environments.
 Docker images are built in a layered structure, where each layer is responsible for a specific change to the image.

 These layered structures are a collection of file system layers (OS) along with source code, dependencies, metadata, and configuration files.
 Here is a breakdown of a web application Docker image: